Nauqcaj/speech-to-text/README.md

 ## Usage

 The first thing you'll need to do is **get your Bluemix Username and Password**.
-This is a tedious process and we're writing a blog post that will describe it.
+This is a tedious process, if you have issues, we've written [a blog post that describes how to do it](https://blog.rmotr.com/how-we-use-ibm-watson-speech-to-text-to-transcribe-our-classes-9f59cafdb4b0#.af7b1d909).
 Once you have your username and password you can do:

 ```bash
 $ speech_to_text -u <MY-USERNAME> -p <MY-PASSWORD> -f html -i <AUDIO-FILE> transcript.html